harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/use-argo-rollouts.md

 ![](./static/use-argo-rollouts-8.png)

-#### Validation and Finalization
+#### Validation and finalization

-Clicking into the `canary-demo` application will reveal a page which shows the progress of your deployment.
+Clicking into the `canary-demo` application will reveal a page that shows the progress of your deployment.
 Check this page after the traffic is switched to ensure the new version is stable and performs as expected.
 Roll back if any issues are detected.

 ![](./static/use-argo-rollouts-9.png)

-## Best Practices
+## Best practices

 - **Regularly Update**: Stay current with the latest versions of Argo Rollouts and its plugins.
 - **Monitor Rollouts**: Continuously observe rollouts to detect and respond to any issues promptly.
-- **Understand Strategy Nuances**: Deeply understand how Blue-Green, Canary, and other strategies work to leverage them effectively.
+- **Understand Strategy Nuances**: Deeply understand how blue-green, canary, and other strategies work to leverage them effectively.

-## Conclusion

-Argo Rollouts adds a layer of sophistication to Kubernetes deployments, providing teams with the tools needed for safer, more controlled updates.
-By utilizing its capabilities, you can ensure that your application rollouts are smooth and reliable.